sriharikapu/liftana-ethberlin2018/README.md

 How to interact with smart contract:

 Use `postClaim` and `postEvidence` to add claims and evidence to the system.
-Use `getClaimHash` and `getEvidenceFromClaim` to look at data in the system.
+Use `getClaimHash` and `getEvidenceFromClaim` among others, to look at data in the system.

 ## API: